ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 [Note, this question has been changed from a three-year time period, to one-year, in response to the Covid-19 pandemic]

-Spas were used by more than half (53%) within the past 12 months, with under-40s remaining the most likely users.
+Spas were used by more than half (54%) within the past 12 months, with under-40s remaining the most likely users (67%).
 Wellness tourism continues to flourish as more luxury hotels acknowledge the appeal of relaxation facilities, especially in the wake of Covid.
-Indeed, 26% say that they had been to a wellness retreat over the past year, up from 20% in Q1.
+Indeed, 22% say that they had been to a wellness retreat over the past year.

-Many wealthy individuals are also extending a business trip for a holiday (workations).
-One in five (22%) say that they have done this over the past year, rising to 33% of Americans but falling back to just 14% in Europe.
-One in five also say that they have had a private transport experience (21%) such as a helicopter ride or used a private chauffeur (22%) within the past year.
-Americans are the most likely to have treated themselves on their luxury holidays in most of these listed activities, with very little overall change vs the previous quarter.
+Many wealthy individuals are also extending a business trip for a holiday (workations/’bleisure’).
+One in five (23%) say that they have done this over the past year, rising to 31% of under-40s.
+One in five have also had a private transport experience (22%) such as a helicopter ride or used a private chauffeur (23%) within the past year.
+Americans are the most likely to have treated themselves on their luxury holidays in most of these listed activities, with very little overall change vs Q2.

 Back to Top